galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 }
 ```

-So far everything is good but, things will get more complicated on the front-end part.
-Let's suppose we have the following screen backed by those endpoints:
+So far everything looks good but, things will get more complicated on the front-end side.
+Let's suppose we have the following application backed by those endpoints:

+A list of heroes movies cards.
+For it card it show up the villain's picture and name as well as the heroes who saved the day.
+When clicking on a card it will open up the trailler on a separate tab.

 ![Heroes Movies application](/assets/heroesmovies.png "Heroes Movies application")

-For every movie coming from `/movies` we need to display also the villain and heroes information, but we only have id's on the `/movies` endpoint.
+For every movie coming from `/movies` we need to display also the villain and heroes information, but we only have id's exposed.
 We would have to deal with multiple API calls on the front-end to get all the data needed, and also play with `Promises` to wait for the related data.
 Something like this:

 ```
 FETCH MOVIES 1